News

 Paralog 4.1 released

-• Added support for Neptune II.
+• Added support for Neptune II by Alti-2.

 • Logs can be opened by double-clicking or by dragging the files onto the jump table view.